 Contact a Truck Accident Lawyer in Texas now

 If you or someone you love has suffered an injury after a truck accident in Texas, contact Corpus Christi personal injury lawyer Minesh J. Patel at The Patel Firm PLLC.
-The truck accident lawyers in Corpus Christi at The Patel Firm PLLC are aggressive and ready to fight for the damages and justice you and your family deserve after a truck accident or 18-wheeler accident in Corpus Christi, Texas. seek damages for property damage, medical bills, and more after a serious trucking accident.
+The Corpus Christi truck accident lawyers at The Patel Firm PLLC are aggressive and ready to fight for the damages and justice you and your family deserve after a truck accident or 18-wheeler accident in Corpus Christi, Texas. seek damages for property damage, medical bills, and more after a serious trucking accident.